Distributing Small Estates via Petition and Order for Assignment

 Upon a showing of evidence, satisfactory to the court, of payment of the expenses for the decedent's funeral and burial, the court may order that the property be turned over to the surviving spouse or, if there is not a spouse, to the decedent's heirs.
 Upon a showing of evidence, satisfactory to the court, that the decedent's funeral or burial expenses are unpaid or were paid by a person other than the estate, the court shall order that the property be first used to pay the unpaid funeral and burial expenses, or to reimburse the person that paid those expenses, and may order that the balance be turned over to the surviving spouse or, if there is not a spouse, to the decedent's heirs.

-Other than a surviving spouse or minor children of the decedent, an heir who receives property through a Petition and Order for Assignment is responsible, for 63 days from the date of the order, for any unsatisfied debt of the decedent up to the value of the property received through the order.
+Other than a surviving spouse or minor children of the decedent, an heir who receives property through an Order for Assignment is responsible, for 63 days from the date of the order, for any unsatisfied debt of the decedent up to the value of the property received through the order.

 The filing fee is $37.00 plus an inventory fee, which can be calculated here.
 A copy of the death certificate and a copy of the funeral bill showing the status of the charges must be attached to the Petition.
 If any part of the funeral or burial expenses have been paid, the receipt should indicate the name and amount paid by each payer.